kshitiz-ch/hail-opportunities/app/README.md

-# Wealthy Hail App
+# Wealthy Hail Opportunities App

 ## Overview

-This is the main Flutter application for the Wealthy Hail platform.
-It serves as the entry point and UI layer, orchestrating business logic from the `core` package and API calls from `api_sdk`.
+This is made for Wealthy Hackathon Jan 2026

 ## Project Structure